 Socrates and Zhuang Zhou on not knowing

 Welcome back.
-In last week's class, we saw how Aristotle carves up human activity to distinguish between production, chosen action and contemplation.
+In last week's piece, we saw how Aristotle carves up human activity to distinguish between production, chosen action and contemplation.
 And we looked at the distinction between theoretical wisdom and what Aristotle calls phronesis or practical wisdom.
 According to Aristotle, we can develop our faculties to become wiser, both in terms of how we think about the world and in terms of how we act.

 But this week, we're going to ask about the limits of wisdom.
 We might think that wisdom is a good thing and that we should try to have as much of it as possible.
 But how practical is the goal of becoming wise?
 Knowing what we know about human life, is it reasonable to aspire to wisdom?
 And if so, how much wisdom can we hope for?